SuperMarcus/NineAnimator/README.md

 a `.naconfig` file.
 You may use this file to restore anime to the Recents tab or sync progresses between devices.

-Navigate to the preferences menu and tap on the `Export History`, a share menu will pop up.
+Navigate to the settings menu and tap on the `Export History`, a share menu will pop up.

 >